kongtomorrow/TunableSpec/README.md

 }];
 ```

-the label text will live-update as you dragged the tuning slider.
+the label text will live-update as you drag the tuning slider.

 The values come from a JSON file that looks like this: